-The implementation of manure significantly affects DOC leaching from grasslands and croplands (Fig. 11) which cover more than half of the studied region.
+The implementation of manure significantly affects DOC leaching from grasslands and croplands (Fig. 10) which cover more than half of the studied region.
 The average annual input rate of manure into the soil is around 2.5 gC m-2 yr-1 (Fig. 2c).
 With manure implementation, the DOC leaching rate increase drastically (average of +72% compared to the DOC leaching without manure), in particular in the oceanic and humid continental climate regions, where the average DOC leaching rate changes from 1.6 to 2.7 gC m-2 yr-1 and 1.7 to 2.5 gC m-2 yr-1, respectively.
-In For the whole of Europe, manure implementation leads to an increase of total DOC leaching into the river network from 9.8 to 14.3 TgC yr-1 (fig 11 (a-b)).
-Figure 11 (d) shows that the application of manure increases DOC leaching in particular in winter (January, February and March) while in summer (July, August and September) the increase is relatively low.
-In ORCHILEAK, the manure derived DOC first enters the topsoil.
-There, a part of it is decomposed, and the rest is transported to deeper soil layers with percolating water.
-Finally, a variable part of the DOC derived from manure is flushed out of the soil column with the surface runoff and belowground drainage.
-As manure enters first the topsoil, one could expect that it would increase mainly the DOC leaching from the top-soil.
-However, Couroncerning the fraction of DOC leaching through runoff and through drainage, the results show that the application of manure does not influence the ratio of DOC leaching through surface runoff vs. belowground drainage.
-Over Europe, the average increase in top-soil DOC leaching -runoff due to manure is equal to half of the total increase, the rest of the increase isbeing takencontributed by the drainage.
-In ORCHILEAK, the manure deri plating water.
-Finally, a variable part of the DOC derived from manure is flushed out of the soil column
+In whole Europe, manure implementation leads to an increase of total DOC leaching into the river network from 9.8 to 14.3 TgC yr-1.

-Figure 11.
-Comparison of modeled yearly mean terrestrial DOC leaching flux (period 1979-2006) to the river European river network (in gC m-2 yr-1), with (a) and without (b) the representation of manure application(b). (c) Increase of DOC leaching in percentage compared to DOC leaching without the manure implementation. (d) Comparison of total DOC leaching (continued solid line) and DOC leaching through runoff only (dashed line) over all EU Europe with and without the manure im TgC per month application for the (-years 2004-2006).
+Figure 10.
+Comparison of modeled yearly mean terrestrial DOC leaching flux (period 1979-2006) to the river European river network (in gC m-2 yr-1), with (a) and without the manure (b). (c) Increase of DOC leaching in percentage compared to DOC leaching without the manure implementation.